7SevenZHOU/My-Study-Notes/ml.md

 Arcing is an acronym for Adaptive Reweighting and Combining.
+Gini loss